rlue/ryanlue.com/_posts/2017-08-24-rails-render.md

 render template: 'authors/new'
 ```

+#### Implications for `flash`

+The `flash` hash is a mechanism in Rails for persisting data (usu. to provide feedback in the UI) up until the completion of the next controller action.
+If you set a `flash` message in this controller action, it will be available to:

+* the current view template,
+* the next controller action, and
+* the next controller action’s view template,

+at which point it will be discarded.

+Generally, the idea is for flash messages to appear only once.
+If your controller action ends with a `redirect_to`, then everything’s dandy — there is no current view template, so you’ll only see it on the next page.

+But if you’re `render`ing a template, you’ll wind up seeing the flash message both on the current page and the next one.
+Hence, Rails provides `flash.now`, whose data is discarded at the end of the current controller action.

+> #### Comprehension Check
+>
+> Suppose you wanted to `render` the view in the current controller action, but
+> also set a flash message that does not appear until the _next_ controller
+> action (_i.e.,_ page load).
+How could you go about that?
+>
+> Follow this footnote for the answer.[^2]

 ### In view templates

-On the other hand, `render` does something totally different in view templates: it renders **partials**.
+On the other hand, when used in view templates, `render` is for incorporating **partials**.
 For this use case, [the official documentation is more than ample][partials], but the upshot is this:

-* You can create **partial view templates** to insert into your standard templates (think of them as page components).
+* You can create **partial view template** files to be inserted into your standard templates (think of them as modular page components).
 * Filenames of partials must begin with an underscore (_e.g.,_ `_nav.html.erb`).
 * Use `render 'nav'` if you want to include the `_nav.html.erb` partial **from a view located in the same folder**.
-* Use `render 'shared/nav'` if you want to include the `app/views/shared/_nav.html.erb` partial **from any view in your project**.
+* Use `render 'shared/nav'` if you want to include the partial at `app/views/shared/_nav.html.erb` **from any view in your project**.
-* Various options and shorthand syntaxes exist for passing data into a partial, rendering multiple partials from a collection, and more.
+* Various options and shorthand syntaxes exist for passing data into a partial, rendering multiple partials from a collection object, and more.

 ### In review

+In characteristic Rails style, `render` accepts a variety of argument types, and reads pretty naturally to the untrained eye (all things considered).
+But because it serves two unrelated purposes, it’s actually rather strict about what each argument type does (unlike other methods in Rails).

 Argument to `render`   | Used in     | Renders  | ...from
 ---:                   | :---        | :---     | :---